kubernetes/community/committee-code-of-conduct/charter.md

 members](https://git.k8s.io/community/committee-code-of-conduct) elected by the Steering Committee based on private nomination.
-During an election, the two candidates that received the most committee votes are granted 2 year terms, with the remaining person given a one year term.
+During an election, the two candidates that received the most committee votes are granted 2 year terms, with the remaining person(s) given a one year term.
+This gives us overlap between members terms, so that there are two members staying on between each to provide continuity.

 The committee is the primary recipient of all conduct complaints regardless of where in the community they originate.
 The only exception is at CNCF events,